NickDJM/accessible-menu/docs/api/base-menu.md

 Attempting to set the current child to a value greater than or equal to the number of menu items will set the current child to the index of the last menu item in the menu.

-If the current menu has a parent menu _and_ the menu's [current event](#currentevent) is "mouse", The parent menu will have it's current child updated as well to help with transitioning between mouse and keyboard naviation.
+If the current menu has a parent menu _and_ the menu's [current event](#property--currentevent) is "mouse", The parent menu will have it's current child updated as well to help with transitioning between mouse and keyboard naviation.

-### focusState
+### focusState {#getter-setter--focusstate}

 The current state of the menu's focus.